Tyrowo/tyro_work/README.md

 done - -- have content go over it.
-Stack? with that and the rest of the content in a column? done - set up splash done - figure out randomization of image to different stored assets.
+Stack? with that and the rest of the content in a column? done - set up splash done - figure out randomization of image to different stored assets. done - see how to install a custom font, I'm pretty sure I had one as an asset in the other project so look up how I did that

 set up theme data